 In part one of our four-part series on antibiotics, food blogger Alice Choi spoke with an expert about antibiotic resistance.
 While we know that the discovery and use of antibiotics represents one of the greatest human and veterinary medical advances in history, recent concerns about overuse have people wondering about the impact on human health of use of antibiotics in animals raised for food.
-For answers on antibiotic use in livestock production, Alice Choi visited with Jeff Bender, DVM, MS, DACVPM, with the Center for Animal Health and Food Safety at the University of Minnesota.
+For answers on antibiotic use in livestock production, Alice visited with Jeff Bender, DVM, MS, DACVPM, with the Center for Animal Health and Food Safety at the University of Minnesota.

 Check out our video series on antibiotic resistance:

-Antibiotic Resistance Part III: Navigating Food Labels
+Antibiotic Resistance and Navigating Food Labels Part 3

-Antibiotic Resistance Part IV: Proper Kitchen Techniques
+Antibiotic Resistance and Proper Kitchen Techniques.
+Part 4